-The CCSD prepared a Recycled Water Distribution System Master Plan (Kennedy/Jenks Consultants, July 2004) in association with the Water Master Plan Update.
 The CCSD's plan for using treated wastewater effluent water as a source of non-potable recycled water within the community has been partially constructed.
 Some minor hauling of recycled water is being practiced.
 As noted in the CCSD Water Master Plan assessment of long-term water supply alternatives, various improvements to existing wastewater treatment facilities would be required to generate wastewater suitable for reuse.
 The treated effluent not currently used as recycled water is discharged into percolation basins, and eventually percolates through the soil into the San Simeon Creek ground water basin.
 To date, the CCSD is in the process of analyzing how much treated effluent can be diverted from the wastewater treatment plant percolation basins without resulting in significant impacts to downstream riparian habitat.
 The CCSD anticipates that potential habitat concerns may be further addressed by seasonal off-stream storage of recycled water and water conservation measures (Kennedy/Jenks, 2004).
 Additional facilities including pump stations, reservoirs, treatment, and pipelines would be required.
 The timeframe to design these improvements, complete technical studies and CEQA compliance, obtain jurisdictional permits, and construction is estimated to be approximately three to four years.

-The Recycled Water Distribution System Master Plan identifies the community park as a "potential recycled water user".
-As documented in the Water Master Plan, Kennedy/Jenks determined that there would be sufficient non-potable treated wastewater to supply not only this project's irrigation water demand (using higher water demand figures (34.23 afy) than are included herein (30 afy)) but also other projects as well.
-This source of water would be available year-round.
+As noted above, The Recycled Water Distribution System Master Plan identifies the community park as a "potential recycled water user".
+As documented in the Water Master Plan, Kennedy/Jenks determined that there would be sufficient non potable treated wastewater to supply not only this project's irrigation water demand (using higher water demand figures (34.23 afy) than are included herein (30 afy)) but also other projects as well.
+This source of water would be available year round.
 Because the effluent is currently more saline than the underlying groundwater (refer to Table WS-3), the Kennedy/Jenks report recommends low pressure reverse osmosis (nanofiltration) as part of the recycled water effluent treatment process to address potential salt management concerns.
 With such treatment, percolated recycled water would not increase the groundwater salinity beyond background concentrations.
 Low-pressure reverse osmosis treated recycled water would essentially be blended within the treatment process to match background groundwater concentrations.
 The CCSD is also pursuing desalinated seawater to augment its existing groundwater supplies, which will be much lower in TDS concentration than its existing groundwater supplies.
 Therefore, future wastewater passing through the treatment plant should also have a lower TDS concentration than shown on Table WS-1 for the currently treated wastewater effluent.